NewsCNCnetPDMAbout usSupport

 • In field ‘Mitsubishi Machine Number’ (1) enter the machine number as defined in melcfg.ini

-• Initially the program starts with Mitsubishi Command (2) M_SSEC_EXST_NC_RUN_STATUS which returns the running status of the machine
+• Initially the program starts with Mitsubishi Command (2) M_SSEC_EXST_NC_RUN_STATUS which returns the running status of the machine.
+You can also copy a command from a specific section f.i.
+'Program execution status' and paste it into the input field by clicking on the button with 3 dots.

 Read Mitsubishi Running Status